 We provide funding to established organizations already operating successful social innovations so that they scale up to meet growing demand.
 For organizations with over $1 million annual budget, funding helps them introduce innovations that significantly modify or complement their core business.

-To apply for a grant in this category, applicants should address the following eligibility criteria:
+To apply for financial support in this category, applicants should address the following eligibility criteria:

 - Are currently operating a successful social innovation which has been externally endorsed or supported, and for which there is growing demand

 - Their board and staff are committed to a sustained effort to expand the work to new locations, and modify the operating model as necessary.